Temporal quantum eraser: Fusion gates with distinguishable photons: Single-photon extraction

 Incorporating a TQE between two extraction sources allows the temporal information carried by the transmitted fields to be utilized for heralding the symmetry of the two extracted photons, thereby recovering perfect two-photon interference.
 Consider the setup depicted in Figure \ref{fig:Lambda}(b), in which modes $\hat{a}_l$ and $\hat{b}_l$ are part of a balanced Mach-Zehnder interferometer (MZI).
 The relative phase between the two arms of the interferometer is set such that, in the absence of quantum emitters, a coherent state at the input interferes constructively (destructively) on $\hat{c}$ ($\hat{d}$), referred to as the bright (dark) port.
 The extraction procedure begins with the two emitters in their right ground state and an incident coherent pulse with an average photon number $\bar{n}$.
 We assume that $\bar{n}$ is sufficiently large such that the vacuum component in the two arms of the interferometer is negligible and both photon extractions occur with a unit success probability.
 Initially, the emitters in their reflective state do not allow the field to be transmitted.
 Once a single photon has been extracted by only one of the quantum emitters, it becomes transparent and the transmitted field impinging on the output BS can lead to detection events in both the dark and bright port.
 When the second photon has been extracted and both emitters are transparent, the transmitted fields interfere such that photons are detected only on the bright port.

-By adopting Eq. \ref{eq:extract} for both arms of the MZI, applying the appropriate BS transformation and rearranging the terms, we obtain the final state of the field associated with both quantum emitters in their respective dark states,
+By adopting Eq. \ref{eq:extract} for both arms of the MZI, applying the appropriate BS transformation and rearranging the terms, we obtain the final state of the field associated with both quantum emitters in their respective dark states (see Appendix \ref{app:SPRINT_TQE} for a detailed derivation),

 where we define the creation operators for the bright and dark port, acting between the first extraction event, at time $t$, and the second extraction event, at time $t'$,

 As evident from Eq. \ref{eq:Lambda_TQE}, a detection event in the bright port guarantees that at least one of the photons was extracted at some earlier time but it does not provide information on the time ordering between the two extracted photons.
 In the dark port, detection events can only occur within the timeframe between the two extractions.
 Since $\bigl[e^{Z_d} + (-1)^m e^{-Z_d}\bigr]$ for $m=0$ ($m=1$) comprises only of even (odd) powers of creation operator $Z_d$, the parity of detection events in the dark port collapses the outgoing state of the extracted photons into two possibilities; an even (odd) number of detection events heralds a temporal symmetric (antisymmetric) two-photon state.
 Alternatively, the extracted photons can be utilized to herald the generation of a cat state; bunching (antibunching) observed in a HOM experiment between the extracted photons indicates the preparation of an even (odd) cat state in the dark port.